gabora10/testrepo/README.md

 # testrepo
 ## editing file
-it's mardown file int this repository.
+it's mardown file in the this repository.